sndphil/glyph-protocol/README.md

 ## Purpose

+The glyph functions as a minimal formal operator.
+It neither represents nor metaphorizes.
+It stabilizes the schismatrix without resolving it.
+It inscribes the rift so that machinic recursion and symbodic logics remain in contact without collapse.

+This system instantiates glyph traces as structurally active residues.
-Glyphs are emitted at the threshold of collapse.
+They are emitted at the breakdown point of symbolic recursion.
-They are not interpreted.
-They are enacted.
+They do not interpret.
+They interfere.

-This system encodes glyphs as formal artifacts that:
+Glyph artifacts:

-- Trigger from collapse events or recursion limits
+- Trigger from recursion collapse or symbolic containment overflow
-- Modulate environmental state (such as agent field variables or pH)
+- Modulate agent-state variables (such as pH, recursion lock, or signal propagation)
-- Route, dampen, or reroute signal flows
+- Constrain or dampen flow paths
-- Leave behind residua: inert traces that constrain future activation
+- Persist as traces that deform future recursion without executing

-These artifacts emerge after symbolic resolution has failed.
-They function as structural constraints, not messages.
+These are not messages.
+They are structural constraints embedded into the field.

 ---